 What you will need:

-Embossing Tool (or pencil)
+Embossing Tool (or pen or pencil)

 Instructions: